 If Microsoft, upon signing this Agreement or subsequently amending the standard terms during the term of the Agreement, requires documentation or active confirmation from Supplier that Customer has accepted Microsoft's standard terms or subsequent updates, as well as orders made, Customer is obliged to assist Supplier in submitting necessary documentation or providing necessary confirmations to Microsoft.

-Customer understands that the Customer accepts that the Supplier may share information about individual at the Customer with Microsoft in support matters, such as telephone number, email and website address.
+Customer understands that the Customer accepts that the Supplier may share information about individual at the Customer with Microsoft and our distributor [insert companyname when you are an indirect reseller, remove all yellow text if direct bill] in support matters, such as telephone number, email, and website address.
 Customer also accept, by entering into a direct agreement with Microsoft, that Microsoft has the right to process Customer personal data, including collecting, using, transferring, and processing such data.
 The Customer is responsible for notifying applicable individuals/data subjects of the processing as required by law.

-Customer also understands that Microsoft must approve you as a Customer and that Microsoft may also cancel you as a Customer where you do not meet eligibility requirements to receive the online services.
+Customer also understands that Microsoft must approve you as a Customer and that Microsoft may also cancel you as a customer where you do not meet eligibility requirements to receive the online services.

 In principle, it is possible to cancel services with 30 days' notice as stated in the Microsoft Customer Agreement, but for some services there are fixed subscription/minimum periods, or there may be limitation for the possibility to extend the term.
 This is stated in the order confirmations from Microsoft that we will share.